How to Build a Cooking or Recipe app?

 In today’s article we’re going to share with you our insights on how to make own recipe app MVP and then enhance it with a bunch of cool features.
 Read on, it’s going to be yummy!

 📱 Basic Features: a Must-Have for Your MVP

 On the contrary, they just leave readers even more confused.
-We in Stormotion decided to choose a more straightforward way and supply you with everything you need to create a recipe app: features, tech tips & estimations.
+We at Stormotion decided to choose a more straightforward way and supply you with everything you need to create a recipe app: features, tech tips & estimations.

-The List of Recipes and Ingredients: Where to Get One?
+List of Recipes and Ingredients: Where to Get One?

 But how can you get them?
 This is the most challenging thing for anyone who thinks about building such an app.
-Yet, keep calm and let’s make it crystal clear.

 There are 3 ways to fill your mobile app with recipes: